Hernán Galíndez: Early career

 In 2012, Galíndez was released by Rosario and joined Rangers de Talca, but he only took part in the preseason until he was loaned to Universidad Católica del Ecuador in the Ecuadorian Serie B. Having never left Argentina before, Galíndez was offered a room by teammate Facundo Martínez on arrival.
-He helped the club win promotion to the Ecuadorian Serie A in his first season.
+He helped the club win promotion to the Ecuadorian Serie A in his first season after playing 41 league matches.

 On 6 March 2016, he saved two penalties in a game against L.D.U.
 Quito, securing a 1–1 draw for his side.

 Universidad de Chile

 Galíndez signed for Chilean side Universidad de Chile in January 2022 on a two-year deal with the club having the option of a third.
 He made his debut for the side in a 4–2 victory over Unión La Calera on 6 February 2022.
 He made 14 appearances for the side before personal issues led him to request a transfer.
 After FIFA rejected Chile's appeal against Ecuador's qualification for the 2022 FIFA World Cup over the fielding of an ineligible player, Galíndez claimed he was targeted by angry Chilean fans on social media as an Ecuadorian international.
 This was the second complaint of harassment by fans made by Galíndez following his transfer after his wife received abusive messages online.